christophd/christophd.github.io/_posts/2011-06-22-excel-validation.md

 ---
-layout: post
-title: Validate Excel files in Citrus
+title: "Validate Excel files in Citrus"
+categories:
+  - Blog
 ---

 Lately I had to deal with Excel files as REST Http service response.
 I came up with a pretty clever validation mechanism in Citrus that I would like to share with you.
 You can apply the Excel validator to your Citrus project, too.
 It is not very complicated as you will see in this post.